Neuly/One-Button-Game-NINJAs-Journey/README.md

 except for this and me
 6. Don’t abbreviate
 7. Keep all entities small
 This means no class over 50 lines and no package over 10 files.
-(I am a messy programmer, lots of comments, lots of other stuff, so I am actually trying to keep them under 100 lines of code)
 8. No classes with more than two instance variables This will be hard
 9. No getters/setters/properties

-However, when you look into my commit history, you will recognize, I did not used this coding style from the beginning of my project.
-So now (01/09/14) I am **trying** to do it.
+However, when you look into out commit history, you will recognize, we did not used this coding style from the beginning of our project.
+So now (01/09/14) we are  **trying** to do it this way.

 Sources:
 [Object Calisthenics by Jeff  Bay at helsinki.fi](www.cs.helsinki.fi/u/luontola/tdd-2009/ext/ObjectCalisthenics.pdf)